-Intrinsic Value is the estimated worth of an asset following the objective analysis of its fundamentals and internal data – without reliance on external factors such as prevailing market pricing.
+Intrinsic Value is the estimated worth of an asset following the objective analysis of its fundamentals and internal financial data, without reliance on external factors such as prevailing market pricing.

-The basis of intrinsic valuation states that the value of an asset can be derived from assessing the asset internally.
+The premise of intrinsic value states that how much an asset is worth can be derived from assessing the asset internally.

-- Competitive Advantage: “Economic Moat”, Competitive Landscape, Market Size & Market Share
+- Competitive Advantage → “Economic Moat”, Competitive Landscape, Market Size, and Market Share

 Intrinsic Value Formula

-- r: Discount Rate (WACC, Cost of Equity)
+- r = Discount Rate (WACC or Cost of Equity)

-Here, all the future cash flows (CF) of the company are discounted using an appropriate discount rate (r) that factors in risk – and then adds all the discounted cash flows together.
+Here, all the future cash flows (CF) of the company are discounted using an appropriate discount rate (r) that risk factors – and then adds all the discounted cash flows together.

 Each DCF model relies significantly on discretionary assumptions.

-- Intrinsic Value > Current Share Price: Undervalued – Potential Buy
+- Intrinsic Value of Stock > Current Share Price → Undervalued – Potential Buy

-- Intrinsic Value = Current Share Price: “Correct” Market Pricing
+- Intrinsic Value of Stock = Current Share Price → “Correct” Market Pricing

-- Intrinsic Value < Current Share Price: Overvalued – Potential Short-Sell
+- Intrinsic Value of Stock < Current Share Price → Overvalued – Potential Short-Sell

-Intrinsic valuation methods – considering how the value obtained is largely independent of market pricing – can uncover undervalued investment opportunities for investors to profit from the mispricing.
+The intrinsic value – considering how the obtained valuation is largely independent of market pricing – can uncover undervalued investment opportunities for investors to profit from the mispricing.